Welcome to Beech Class!

 So far this year, Year 5 have enjoyed our new approach to teaching maths with new resources and teaching in mixed ability groups and pairs.
 We will continue this during the Summer term.
-For the first few weeks, the focus will be on fractions - converting between mixed numbers and improper fractions, sequencing fractions, ordering fractions, adding, subtracting and multiplying fractions, as well as finding fractions of amounts.
-We will then move on to decimals and percentages - rounding, ordering, as well as finding equivalent decimals, fractions and percentages.
+After having spent most of the first half of the Summer Term on fractions, we will shortly be moving to decimals and percentages - rounding, ordering, as well as finding equivalent decimals, fractions and percentages.
 Children will continue to focus on building their reasoning and problem-solving skills.

-During this half term we will be seeking to ensure we are competent at converting units of measure - for example kilometers to meters and centimeters, kilograms to grams and litres to millilitres.
+During this half term we will be seeking to ensure we are competent at finding factor pairs of numbers.
+Factors are numbers that divide exactly into another number.
 We will practise daily through a range of activities.

 You don't know how lucky you are?